Neuromuscular Disorders

 • Knowing the baseline creatinine kinase (CK) in a patient who has known chronic muscle disease with recurrent rhabdomyolysis is important. |

 Muscle symptoms.
 The acute skeletal muscle injury that produces rhabdomyolysis typically causes myalgia and muscle swelling, the latter attributable to a shift of extracellular fluid into necrotic muscle.
 The severity of these symptoms is conditioned by the extent and location of muscle injury.
-With severe generalized muscle injury, the patient is prostrate, is unable to move because of widespread muscle pain and weakness, and has tight, swollen muscles causing stiffness and exquisite pain to muscle palpation or attempted movement (48).
-Compared to common muscle soreness, the weakness and stiffness seem more acute and sustained in rhabdomyolysis.
-Also, pain tends to be present even at rest in rhabdomyolysis and abates with rest in muscle soreness (69).
-In other circumstances, muscle injury and symptoms may be focal.
-Muscle swelling in a restricted anatomic region may lead to a compartment syndrome in which the swelling blocks muscle blood flow, leading to a “second wave” of ischemic muscle necrosis and further swelling that ultimately leads to neural and vascular injury (48).
-Organ failure can occur, depending on the extent and severity of muscle damage, and is the cause of death in about 8% of cases (11).
-At the other extreme, muscle symptoms may be relatively minor or overshadowed by complications of rhabdomyolysis or by symptoms of the acute event or illness that triggered muscle injury (26).
+With severe generalized muscle injury, the patient is extremely exhausted, is unable to move because of widespread muscle pain and weakness, and has tight, swollen muscles causing stiffness and exquisite pain to muscle palpation or attempted movement (58).
+Compared with common muscle soreness, the weakness and stiffness seem more acute and sustained in rhabdomyolysis.
+Also, pain tends to be present even at rest in rhabdomyolysis but abates with rest in muscle soreness (81).
+In some circumstances, muscle injury and symptoms may be focal.
+Muscle swelling in a restricted anatomic region may lead to a compartment syndrome in which the swelling blocks muscle blood flow, leading to a “second wave” of ischemic muscle necrosis and further swelling that ultimately leads to neural and vascular injury (58).
+Organ failure can occur, depending on the extent and severity of muscle damage, and is the cause of death in about 8% of cases (14).
+At the other extreme, muscle symptoms may be relatively minor or overshadowed by complications of rhabdomyolysis or by symptoms of the acute event or illness that triggered muscle injury (34).

 Renal manifestations.
-The most important complication is acute kidney injury or acute renal failure, occurring in 13% to 50% due to renal vasoconstriction, intraluminal cast formation, and direct myoglobin toxicity (94; 72).
+The most important complication of rhabdomyolysis is acute kidney injury or acute renal failure, occurring in 13% to 50% of patients due to renal vasoconstriction, intraluminal cast formation, and direct myoglobin toxicity (108; 83).
 Pigmenturia typically occurs in close temporal relation to the acute muscle injury or when circulation is restored to necrotic muscle and is attributable to the release of myoglobin into the bloodstream with rapid clearance by the kidney.
 Oliguria may herald the onset of acute renal failure.
-The likelihood of renal failure is greatly increased by the presence of hypotension, decreased renal perfusion, dehydration, acidosis, or nephrotoxic drugs (18).
-Increased serum levels of myoglobin greater than 15,000 micrograms/L were also found to correlate significantly with developing acute kidney injury in both adult and pediatric groups (75; 72; 51).
+The likelihood of renal failure is greatly increased by the presence of hypotension, decreased renal perfusion, dehydration, acidosis, or use of nephrotoxic drugs (22).
+Increased serum levels of myoglobin greater than 15,000 micrograms/L were also found to correlate significantly with developing acute kidney injury in both adult and pediatric groups (87; 83; 62).

+Laboratory findings.
 The rhabdomyolysis period is generally brief (hours).
-Creatine kinase levels tend to peak 24 to 72 hours after the acute injury (84), usually reaching levels of 10s to 100s of thousand international units (IU) per liter.
+Creatine kinase levels tend to peak 24 to 72 hours after the acute injury (99), usually reaching levels of 1000s to 100,000s of international units (IU) per liter.
 CK levels then decline by about 50% approximately every 48 hours.
 Serum aldolase, transaminases, and lactate dehydrogenase are correspondingly elevated.
-Additional laboratory abnormalities may include hyperkalemia, particularly in the setting of renal failure; hyperphosphatemia; hypocalcemia related to the deposition of calcium salts in injured muscle; and hyperuricemia.
+Additional laboratory abnormalities may include hyperkalemia, particularly in the setting of renal failure; metabolic acidosis; hyperphosphatemia; hypocalcemia related to the deposition of calcium salts in injured muscle; and hyperuricemia.
 Myoglobinuric renal failure characteristically produces a disproportionately elevated creatinine relative to blood urea nitrogen.
 Hemoconcentration accompanies fluid shifts into injured muscle.

 Although the pathologic processes responsible for rhabdomyolysis are diverse, the histologic features often are similar.
-Typically, a population of muscle fibers shows evidence of injury and are all at a similar stage of necrosis or regeneration depending on the timing of the biopsy, consistent with injury affecting a susceptible population of muscle fibers within a limited time frame.
-A biopsy temporally remote from the episode of rhabdomyolysis (4 to 6 weeks later) commonly reveals virtually normal muscle morphology, reflecting the remarkable regenerative capacity of skeletal muscle.
+Typically, a population of muscle fibers shows evidence of injury and is all at a similar stage of necrosis or regeneration, depending on the timing of the biopsy, consistent with injury affecting a susceptible population of muscle fibers within a limited time frame.
+A biopsy temporally remote from the episode of rhabdomyolysis (at least 4 to 8 weeks later) commonly reveals virtually normal muscle morphology, reflecting the remarkable regenerative capacity of skeletal muscle.
 It may also reveal the underlying cause (metabolic, mitochondrial myopathy, etc.)

 Massive muscle injury triggered by severe exertion or myotoxins may result in multiple organ failure and death.
 However, rhabdomyolysis generally has a good prognosis if renal failure is avoided or aggressively treated.
-Muscle has a remarkable capacity to regenerate, and most patients recover muscle function fully.
+Muscle tissue has a remarkable capacity to regenerate, and most patients recover muscle function fully.
 Even patients who have had multiple episodes of rhabdomyolysis may have no lasting skeletal muscle effects.
-However, muscle weakness and focal loss of muscle mass, possibly attributable to recurrent muscle injury, could occur late in life in muscle phosphorylase deficiency and muscle phosphofructokinase deficiency.
+However, muscle weakness and focal loss of muscle mass attributable to recurrent muscle injury can occur late in life in some metabolic muscle diseases, such as myophosphorylase deficiency and carnitine palmitoyltransferase II (CPT-2) deficiency.

 The number of hereditary and acquired disease processes that may produce rhabdomyolysis, including drugs, toxins, and underlying metabolic errors, is continually expanding (Tables 1 and 2).
 Correspondingly, rhabdomyolysis has gone from a medical oddity to a commonly recognized event.